-The deadline for stockholders to submit proposals to be considered for inclusion in the Company's Proxy Statement for next year's Annual Meeting of Stockholders is anticipated to be April 16, 1999.
+Under the present rules of the Commission, the deadline for stockholders to submit proposals to be considered for inclusion in the Company's Proxy Statement for next year's Annual Meeting of Stockholders is anticipated to be April 12, 1999.
 Such proposals may be included in next year's Proxy Statement if they comply with certain rules and regulations promulgated by the Commission.
 Stockholder proposals must be mailed to the attention of the Company's Secretary at the Company's principal executive offices located at 1515 South Manchester, Anaheim, California 92802.
+The date after which notice of a stockholder proposal submitted outside of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended, is considered untimely is June 26, 1999.